sinclairzx81/typebox/readme.md

 import { Format } from '@sinclair/typebox/format'
 ```

-The following creates a format to validate Mongo ObjectId strings
+The following creates a custom format to validate Mongo `ObjectId` strings

 ```typescript
 //--------------------------------------------------------------------------------------------